GARYXTY/GARYXTY.github.io/_pages/about.md

 Latest News
 ======
-* My proposal on “Brain-inspired Computational Intelligence Algorithm for Human Learning Modeling” have been supported by "IEEE CIS Graduate Student Research Grant".
+* My proposal on “Brain-inspired Computational Intelligence Algorithm for Human Learning Modeling” has been supported by the "IEEE CIS Graduate Student Research Grant".
 (202505)
 * My paper "Upper Limb Motor Sequence Analysis: From Isolated to Sequential" has been accepted by the IEEE Transactions on Industrial Informatics.
 (202502)
 * I have been awarded as "Ruwei Dai"(戴汝为) First-Prize Scholarship.
 (202501)